Fluctuations of order parameter in an $SU(N_c)$ effective model: Polyakov loop and the susceptibilities

 A plot of these thermal densities are shown in Fig.~\ref{fig3}, illustrated for the case of $N_c = 2, 3, 4$.
-Note that the X-axis is the corresponding traced Polyakov loops, projected along the real line:
+Note that the x axis is the corresponding traced Polyakov loops, projected along the real line:

 An important observation is that both densities are substantially suppressed at $\ell \rightarrow 0$ compared to the free gas limits $\ell \rightarrow 1$.
-This is how confinement is represented in this class of models: a statistical confinement which relates the thermal abundances of quarks and gluons to the expectation value of $Z(N_c)$ order parameter, i.e. the Polyakov loop.
+This is how confinement is represented in this class of models: a statistical confinement that relates the thermal abundances of quarks and gluons to the expectation value of the $Z(N_c)$ order parameter, i.e., the Polyakov loop.

 For gluons, the $\ell = 0$ limit turns mildly negative.
 This does not necessarily mean we have a negative pressure in the bulk, since other contributions, such as those coming from the confining ghosts, can reverse this negative value.
 The thermal distribution of confining gluons in the QCD medium is still an open issue, and a small negative value in some momentum range is not ruled out.
 Nevertheless, it is likely that the beyond one-loop, nonperturbative interactions will produce further corrections to this quantity.~\footnote{The standard prescription in an effective model is to simply subtract the potential at $\ell = 0$.
 This fixes the problem of negative partial pressure and density of gluons in the confined phase.
 Of course, results for the Polyakov loops and their fluctuations are not affected.
-However, one then needs to correct for the right number of gluonic degrees of freedom in the deconfined phase at high temperatures.} A similar plot from a nonperturbative study, such as Schwinger Dyson equations in a given gauge, can help to clarify the issue~\cite{vonSmekal:1997ern,vonSmekal:1997ohs,Fischer:2008uz,Aguilar:2008xm,Maas:2011se}.
+However, one then needs to correct for the right number of gluonic degrees of freedom in the deconfined phase at high temperatures.} A similar plot from a nonperturbative study, such as Schwinger Dyson equations in a given gauge, can help to clarify the issue~\cite{vonSmekal:1997ern,vonSmekal:1997ohs,Fischer:2008uz,Aguilar:2008xm, referee1,referee2,referee3,Maas:2011se}.